gatsbyjs/gatsby/docs/docs/ecommerce-tutorial/index.md

 ### Adding a cart component

 You can call `redirectToCheckout()` providing an array of SKUs and their quantities to charge for multiple items at the same time.
-Instead of each "BUY ME" button redirecting to the checkout page, you can therefore provide a central "GO TO CHECKOUT" button that uses the state of a cart component.
+Instead of each "BUY ME" button redirecting to the checkout page, you can, therefore, provide a central "GO TO CHECKOUT" button that uses the state of a cart component.
 You can see the necessary changes for this example [on GitHub](https://github.com/thorsten-stripe/ecommerce-gatsby-tutorial/tree/cart-example).

 ## Custom: Fully custom checkout flow (requires backend component)